khongnaw/love-game/README.md

 # love-game
-### Simple and fun Web apps/games to connect with your significant other.
+### Simple Web Apps/Games to connect with your significant other.
 -----------------------------
 ## Technologies:
 1. [Firebase](https://firebase.google.com/)